melikakabirrezaii/melikakabirrezaii/README.md

 # Hi there!
-I'm Melika 👋
+I'm Melika Kabirrezaii 👋

 ### 🎓 BSc Computer Science Student @ IAUCTB
 I am a dedicated Computer Science student at **Islamic Azad University, Central Tehran Branch**.
 I am passionate about learning new technologies and building a solid foundation in computer science. 🚀